KingGoku910/TaskFlow-AI/PRICING.md

 ## 🛒 How to Upgrade

 ### From Free to Pro
-1. Sign in to your Effecto TaskFlow account
+1. Sign in to your TaskFlow AI account
 2. Navigate to Settings → Billing
 3. Select "Upgrade to Pro"
 4. Complete secure payment process